Lukmon-ll/Group1hospitalproject/MVP_README.md

 - Run the app

 ### MVP Features
+below CRUD functions are built for following entities :
+[Career, Application]
 - Listed entities in your database.
 - Found an individual entity in the database by its ID.
 - Created a new entity in the database given POST input.